chchannn/ml-starter/README.md

 	On macOS it looks like `docker run -i -t -p 8888:8888 -v ~/my-project/:/notebooks/ chchannn/ml-starter`

-5. Visit  `localhost:8888` to Login and use Jupyter Server
+5. Visit  `localhost:8888` to login and use Jupyter server

-6. Default Jupyter Password is **ml-starter**
+6. Default Jupyter password is **ml-starter**

 7. Optional - Change default memory